MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Experimental Details

 DINO-v2~\cite{oquab2023} is a FM pre-trained on natural RGB images using a SSL teacher–student distillation framework, which combines global (image-level) and local (patch-level) objectives.
 Due to the domain gap between natural and EO imagery, transferring DINO-v2 to EO tasks is non-trivial.

-To adapt it to our multimodal setting, we modify its patchification operation to support both VHR and Sentinel-2 inputs using two parallel patchification layers.
-For PASTIS-HD, FLAIR\#2, and FLAIR-HUB, we retain the pre-trained RGB channel weights, while additional channels are initialized with near-zero values to minimize disruption, following~\cite{fogel2025}.
-In contrast, for TreeSatAI-TS, we found it beneficial to map the pre-trained RGB weights to the infrared colors (IRC) channels NIR, RED, and GREEN in the downstream task, while initializing the BLUE channel weights with near-zero values.
-We attribute this beneficial effect to two factors: (i) representations learned on natural RGB images transfer well to IRC aerial imagery, and (ii) the NIR channel plays a decisive role in TreeSatAI-TS, benefiting from being mapped to the transferred weights.
+To adapt it to our multimodal setting, we modify its patchification operation to support both VHR and Sentinel-2 inputs using two parallel patchification layers: \begin{itemize} \item On PASTIS-HD, FLAIR\#2, and FLAIR-HUB, we retain the pre-trained RGB channel weights, while additional channels are initialized with near-zero values to minimize disruption, following~\cite{fogel2025}. \item On TreeSatAI-TS, however, we found it beneficial to map the pre-trained RGB weights to the infrared colors (IRC) channels NIR, RED, and GREEN in the downstream task, while initializing the BLUE channel weights with near-zero values.
+We attribute this beneficial effect to two factors: (i) representations learned on natural RGB images transfer well to IRC aerial imagery, and (ii) the NIR channel plays a decisive role in TreeSatAI-TS, benefiting from being mapped to the transferred weights. \end{itemize} We experiment with two fusion modes for handling multimodality and multitemporality: \begin{enumerate}[label=(\roman*)] \item \textit{shared}, where a single encoder (initialized from DINO-v2’s weights) processes all modalities and time steps independently, with shared weights across them, \item \textit{monotemp}, where modality-specific encoders (also initialized from DINO-v2) process each modality and time step independently. \end{enumerate}

-We experiment with two fusion modes for handling multimodality and multitemporality: (i) \textit{shared}, where a single encoder (initialized from DINO-v2’s weights) processes all modalities and time steps independently, with shared weights across them, (ii) \textit{monotemp}, where modality-specific encoders (also initialized from DINO-v2) process each modality and time step independently.
-Since DINO-v2 lacks native temporal handling, the temporal encodings of \cref{sm:encodings} are injected into the post-encoder token embeddings.
+Since DINO-v2 lacks native temporal handling, the temporal encodings from \cref{sm:encodings} are injected into the post-encoder token embeddings.
 The class token is discarded.